 - Few strands of saffron

-- To start with, first, spread the peeled chironji on a plate and allow it to dry for some time.
+- Spread the peeled chironji on a plate and allow it to dry for some time.

-- Then, in a pan, heat 3/4 cup of ghee, sauté slivered almonds, pistas, chirongi until it just picks up golden colour, but not burnt.
+- Ina pan, heat ¾ cup of ghee, sauté slivered almonds, pistas, chirongi until it just picks up golden colour, but not burnt.

-- Once they are done, immediately take it out on to a plate and set aside.
+- Immediately take it out on to a plate and set aside.

-- Then add dates and fry for few seconds until aromatic but not burnt), remove and keep it aside.
+- In a same pan, add dates and fry for few seconds until aromatic, ensure it does not burn.
+Take it oit and keep it aside.

-- After that, add fine vermicelli and roast until just golden and aromatic, please do not burn.
-Carefully keep an eye, as fine vermicelli tends to burn fast.
+- Carefully keep an eye, as fine vermicelli tends to burn fast.
 Take it out and set aside.

 - Then add cardamom powder and simmer for another 5 minutes until aromatic.

-- Now, its time to add all the ingredients when milk releases fresh aroma of saffron and cardamom.
-Add fried dry fruits, dates, vermicelli, sugar and mix.
+- Now, add fried dry fruits, dates, vermicelli, sugar and mix.

 - Simmer for another 10 minutes atleast.
 I usually prefer a little longer simmer time (20 minutes) after adding all the ingredients until it turns creamish in colour for the best sheer khurma taste.

-- Then, switch off the heat and prepare for tadka.
+- Switch off the heat and prepare for tadka.
 Heat remaining ghee in a pan and add green cardamom pods, fry for few seconds.

 - Finally, pour the cardamom tempering over the sheer korma and it is ready to serve

-- The above measure and recipe of sheer korma is for 5 litres of milk.
+- The above mentioned measure is for 5 litres of milk.
 If you want to make it for 1 litre of milk then use, 4-5 dates, 20 grams of almonds (20 pieces atleast), 20 grams of pistachios (25-30 peices) and 2 tablespoons of charoli nuts.

-- 1 litre of milk will make a use of approx 50-60 grams of fine nylon vermicelli and 50 grams of ghee.
+- 1 litre of milk will make use of approx 50-60 grams of fine nylon vermicelli and 50 grams of ghee.
 Sugar can be added as per you taste.
-Using these measures, go ahead with making of Hyderabadi sheer khurma with 1 litre milk.
-Preparation time and Cooking time will also differ here, it will take much less time to make sheer korma from 1 litre of milk.
+Preparation time and cooking time will also differ here, it will take much less time for 1 litre of milk.